littlstar/ls-psvr-encoder/README.md

 ## Usage

-To get started, elicit the following command (may require sudo): `npm install littlstar/ls-psvr-encoder -g`
+To get started, elicit the following command: `npm install littlstar/ls-psvr-encoder -g`.
+This will place the application into your `PATH`, and can be executed by eliciting the command `lspe`.

 Basic functionality is achieved by running `lspe -i /path/to/video.mp4`.
 This will assume default values regarding the input video (monoscopic, 360) and will output to the same directory that holds the input file (in this case, `/path/to`).
 The output file will be renamed to match the PSVR app's requirements, i.e. `/path/to/video_psvr.mp4`.